Top 10 Causes of Stress at Work

 According to CIPD, The Chartered Institute of Personnel Development, excessive workload is the most common cause of work-related stress.
 But why does this happen?

-As humans, we have limits that should be considered regarding our capability of handling the workload.
+As humans, we have limits that should be considered regarding our capability of handling work in general, but more so when it comes to heavy workloads.

 If you’re a team leader and you don’t know how to deal with employees who complain about the workload, our guide is what you need.